-So, when developing a marketplace for your company, make sure that the design matches your brand image.
+So, when developing a ecommerce marketplace for your company, make sure that the design matches your brand image.
 Also, ensure that the website is suitable for the products you’re offering to visitors.
 Don’t choose a design that tells a different story from what your products are saying.
 Moreover, don’t forget the shopping cart.
 The layout must be easy to understand and navigate for a good user experience.

 If you’re confused about which design to use, do a little research to that effect.
 You can check a lot of design agencies ‘ work, such as a portfolio of e-commerce website by Keen To Design, to get inspiration for color concepts and the latest design trends.

-- User’s Security on the Website
+- User’s Security and Privacy on the Website